mschwartz200/My-Practice-Projects/README.md

 Add your own code snippets and/or files to the repository.
 Nothing inappropriate, please.

 ## License
 The projects in this repository were created under the guidance of Coursera.
 Coursera allows me to retain all intellectual property rights to my projects, and I am permitted to distribute them.
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License (GPL) - see the LICENSE file for details.